dustinpfister/blog_posts/_posts/threejs-shape.md

 layout: post
 categories: three.js
 id: 879
-updated: 2021-06-01 13:39:23
+updated: 2021-06-01 13:42:56
-version: 1.3
+version: 1.4
 ---

 Today I thought I would look into making a few quick examples of the [THREE.Shape](https://threejs.org/docs/#api/en/extras/core/Shape) constructor in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene).
 This Shape Constructor is a way to go about creating a 2d shape which can then in turn be used with THREE.ShapeGeometry, or THREE.ExtrudeGeometry.
+So then the shape geometry constructor might come in handy as a way to quickly and easily go about making some custom geometries that are just 2d geometries that can then be brought into a threejs project as a custom cut surface, or a solid object that is extended.

 <!-- more -->